 Overview

-3. a deeper theological understanding of the role of diversity in the Imago Dei
+4. deepen their theological understanding for the role of diversity in the Imago Dei

 Testimonies